alexzigler/Projects/README.md

 Python project

- -this project is unfinishedș its main purpose is testing OOP concepts in python and modeling mathematical expressions, starting with polynomials;
+ -this project is unfinished; its main purpose is testing OOP concepts in python and modeling mathematical expressions, starting with polynomials;
 the sources of inspiration for this project were Wolfram Alpha, MATLAB and manim.